sgeos/sgeos.github.io/_posts/2022-10-03-getting-started-with-playdate.markdown

 date:   2022-10-03 20:21:04 +0000
 categories: gamedev playdate c c++ lua
 ---
-The [Panic Playdate][playdate] is a tiny, just for fun indie game console.
+The [Panic Playdate][playdate] is a tiny, just-for-fun indie game console.
 This post will discuss getting started with the Panic Playdate.
-It will cover downloading the [SDK][playdate_sdk_latest], installing it, and running the examples.
-MacOS will be used, but the steps should be largely the same for other platforms.
+It will cover downloading the [SDK][playdate_sdk_latest], installing it, and running the examples. macOS will be used, but the steps should be largely the same for other platforms.
 Familiarity with the command line is assumed.